Valuing the Contribution of EU CitizensType: Blogs | Uncategorised

 What can be done about this?

 We are trying hard to tell the world how much we care about and value the European workers who choose to live and work with us.
-This is a message we give on our website, our social media work and through events like these.
+This is a message we give on our website, our social media work and through articles like these.

 At the same time we are working with our members to help them consider how they could manage if Brexit were to impact on the number of volunteers wishing and able to work with them.